 Do It Yourself Conversions

-Yes, you can convert a conventional bicycle into an e-bike if you are handy with tools.
+Yes, you can convert conventional bikes into electric bikes if you are handy with tools.
 The pitfall here is that some kits contain motors of more than 500 watts total power.
 Using a conversion kit with a motor power of more than 500 but less than 1,500 watts would mean that you are building a limited speed motorcycle instead of an electric bike.